© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Rufus Castle is a scheduled monument protected by Historic England under reference 1002698.
 View the official record →

-Rufus Castle is a Norman fortification located at the promontory of Portland Bill in Dorset.
+Rufus Castle is a late medieval fortress located on the Isle of Portland in Dorset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002698.

 Rufus Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002698.